AmitShomrat/SeeWhatYouHear/README.md

 **<---------------------------------------------SIMPLE_EQ--------------------------------------------->**

-*This EQ is made by MatkatMusic and rebuilt on the purpose of learning DSP Programming. also i will use this plugin skeleton as the DSP module on the final project of my degree*
+*This EQ is made by MatkatMusic and rebuilt on the purpose of learning DSP Programming.
+I will use this plugin skeleton as the DSP module in the Sound-Leds project*
 # 🎛️ SIMPLE EQ PLUGIN IMPLEMENTATION GUIDE

 ## PARAMETERS